M8825/SDV/README.md

 1. Click on the map to select the state.
 2. Zoom in/out a map.
 3. Detailed view of statistics for the selected state.
-4. Historical bar chart for specific statistics (For example: GDP per capita historical data).
+4. Historical bar chart for specific statistics (For example: Historical US Population).

 &emsp;
 ## Technologies & Libraries